 (Anoxic Brain Injury; Hypoxic Brain Injury)

 Oxygen is carried to the brain in the blood.
-Anoxic brain damage may occur if:
+ABD is when:

 Risk Factors TOP

 These problems may raise your chance of ABD: